Rochdale grooming gang members lose deportation appeal

 The pair, along with another man - Abdul Aziz - had fought and lost a long legal battle against an order depriving them of UK citizenship, the prelude to deportation, losing a final Court of Appeal ruling in 2018.

+During the appeal hearing it emerged Aziz, a ringleader of the gang, had been allowed to remain in the UK because he had also renounced his Pakistani citizenship but earlier than the other two and just days before the Court of Appeal ruling.

-Failure to deport any of the grooming gang has led to anger in Rochdale, where victims were living alongside their tormentors.
+Failure to deport any of the men has led to anger in Rochdale, where victims were living alongside their tormentors.

 Khan got a 13-year-old girl pregnant, but denied he was the father, then met another girl, 15, and trafficked her for others to abuse, using violence when she complained.